KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

     * Then the loader must process `attributes` and `indices` properties of the `primitive`.
 When loading each `accessor`, you must ignore the `bufferView` and go to the previously decoded Draco geometry in the `primitive` to get the data of indices and attributes.
 A loader must use the decompressed data to fill the `accessors` or render the decompressed Draco geometry directly (e.g. [ThreeJS (non-normative)](https://github.com/mrdoob/three.js/blob/dev/examples/js/loaders/draco/DRACOLoader.js)).
     * If additional attributes are defined in `primitive`'s `attributes`, but not defined in `KHR_draco_mesh_compression`'s `attributes`, then the loader must process the additional attributes as usual.

+## Implementation note

+*This section is non-normative.*

-* Implementation note: To prevent transmission of redundant data, exporters should generally write compressed Draco data into a separate buffer from the uncompressed fallback, and shared data into a third buffer.
+To prevent transmission of redundant data, exporters should generally write compressed Draco data into a separate buffer from the uncompressed fallback, and shared data into a third buffer.
 Loaders may then optimize to request only the necessary buffers.

 ## Resources